-Before we get too far, it’s worth noting we have a great Differentiation Planning Guide that you can download for free.
+We have a great Differentiation Planning Guide that you can download for free.
 It’s in our Resource Library for members of our email list and you can join, too.
 This guide includes instructions, examples and a template you can edit digitally and save.

 Your classroom needs to be a place where students feel comfortable using what they need.
-No child wants to be the one that needs to the special tool.
+No child wants to be the one that needs the special tool.

 Here is how you do this:

-Give the five stools to five students and ask them to test them out for half a day (or a whole day).
+Give the five stools to five students.
+Ask them to test them out for half a day (or a whole day).
 At the end of the day, use a class checklist and ask students to give it a + for liked it or – for didn’t like it.
 Use a / for halfway in between.
 Then, give the cushions to another five students and repeat the process until all the students have tried it.
 Now you’ll have an idea of which students liked it and thought it might work to help them focus.

 Use this same process to try out fidget tools, Hokki stools, flexible seating options, different writing utensils, different seating arrangements, types of paper, technology tools or pretty much anything else you plan to introduce to your class all year.

-And from our experience, we can tell you the novelty wears off pretty quick.
+And from our experience, we can tell you the novelty wears off pretty quickly.
 When the items are accessible to anyone, students learn to just use the things they need and don’t worry as much about others in the class because everyone uses everything.